-The comparative metrics for the mIOU, PA and PAC are given in Table \ref{tab:metrics_exp1}.
-The mIOU for all models of Experiment I is comparable for the classification into 8 classes with HRNet presenting the highest mIOU and DeepLabV3+ the lowest for both validation and test sets.
+The mIOU for all models of Task I is comparable for the classification into 8 classes with HRNetV2 presenting the highest mIOU and DeepLabV3+ the lowest for both validation and test sets (Table \ref{tab:metrics_exp1}).
 The small differences in the mIOU between the models is because the imbalance among the classes is reduced by representing all instruments with one class.
-However, by investigating the mIOU for each group of classes, it is reported that UNet has the lowest mIOU in instrument segmentation with 73.84 \% and the highest mIOU in anatomy segmentation with 85.76 \% (Table \ref{tab:iou_exp1}).
-All other models achieve highest IoU for the instrument class with 74.33 \% for DeepLabV3+, 76.44 \% for UPerNet and 76.97 \% for HRNet.
-This is due to the fact that UNet has a smaller receptive field than the other models, which can achieve more accurate segmentation of finer features as in the case of the instruments (Figure \ref{fig:results_exp1}).